Legendaryswordsman2/Basic-Shitty-Timer/README.md

 # Timer
-A basic Shitty as timer I made in around an hour
+A basic Shitty ass timer I made in around an hour